Millions of Americans are jobless, yet firms struggle to hire

 But Mr Daco said worker shortages are being seen across multiple sectors, including some of those hardest hit by the waves of layoffs, like retail, food service, hospitality and entertainment.

-A hotelier surveyed by the Fed bank in Richmond, Virginia, reported that "they were able to hire some front desk workers but had unfilled cleaning staff positions and little interest from workers in those jobs."
+A hotelier surveyed by the Federal Reserve bank in Richmond, Virginia reported that "they were able to hire some front desk workers but had unfilled cleaning staff positions and little interest from workers in those jobs".

-The central bank's Chicago branch reported a number of factors keeping unemployed workers at home, including "financial support from the government," like the extra $300 weekly benefit jobless employees will receive through August.
+The central bank's Chicago branch reported a number of factors keeping unemployed workers at home, including "financial support from the government", like the extra US$300 (S$398) weekly benefit jobless employees will receive through August.

 ZipRecruiter's Ms Pollak said some workers also are fearful that if they take a job, they will simply be let go again.